danielcrenna/vault/ROADMAP.md

 [ ] Efficient peer replication
 [ ] Consensus with Paxos and/or Raft
 [ ] Pluggable consensus
-[ ] Need a way to enforce coin settings are the same between peers (another hash / version checksum)
+[ ] Need a way to enforce coin settings are the same between peers (use chain hash)

 Misc:
 [ ] 100% unit test coverage